 Henderson William Brand (1805 – 1893) was born in Durham, North East England, the son of Thomas Brand, an innkeeper and brewer.

-Brand established a factory/shop on 11 Little Stanhope Street in Mayfair, London in 1835.
+Brand established a factory/shop on 11 Little Stanhope Street in Mayfair, London from 1835.
 His first product was Essence of Chicken, using a recipe he had allegedly developed for the convalescent king.
-Effectively a concentrated consomme, it was made by heating chopped meat inside a pot until it separated into fat, fibre and “liquid essence”, a clear amber liquid.
+Effectively a concentrated consomme, it was made by heating chopped meat inside a pot, and then separating the fibre and fat to leave a clear amber “liquid essence”.
 It was recommended as a substitute for brandy in relieving exhaustion and nervous ailments.

 Shortly afterwards, Brand introduced Essence of Beef at the request of a Dr Druitt.